forwardemail/forwardemail.net/app/views/guides/nas-email-notifications-smtp-setup-guide-synology-qnap-truenas/index-fr.md

 4. **Configure the SMTP server** by entering `smtp.forwardemail.net` as the server address.

-5. **Set the port configuration** by choosing either port 465 for SSL/TLS connections or port 587 for STARTTLS connections, depending on your security preferences.
+5. **Set the port configuration** to port 465 for SSL/TLS connections (recommended).
+Port 587 with STARTTLS is also supported as an alternative.

 6. **Configure authentication** by selecting "SMTP authentication required" and entering your Forward Email alias in the username field.